FDA considers major shift in COVID vaccine strategy

 Some researchers think it's too soon to rely on annual boosters.
 COVID hasn't quite settled into a seasonal pattern like the flu, they note, and the SARS-CoV2 virus is changing more quickly than the flu virus.
 So people may need to be boosted more frequently, especially since protection against severe disease may only last about four to six months, they say.

-"We're going to be reaching that pretty soon with the early adopters of the bivalent boosters, like myself," says Dr. Peter Hotez, a vaccine researcher at the Baylor College of Medicine.
+"We're going to be reaching that pretty soon with the early adopters of the bivalent boosters, like myself," says Dr. Peter Hotez, co-director of the Center for Vaccine Development at Texas Children's Hospital and dean of the National School of Tropical Medicine at Baylor College of Medicine.
 "I don't know if an annual strategy is going to cut it."

 But unless some more dangerous version of the virus suddenly emerges, the world might finally be settling into a more predictable co-existence with the virus.
 The federal official NPR spoke to says the goal of the new vaccine strategy is to make the vaccines, which are the major weapon for protecting ourselves, simpler and hopefully therefore more appealing.
 The latest boosters have found very few takers.